Hello there ladies and gentlemen! This is Hailey Sawyer here and welcome to my website’s About Me page!

 Three – Various Horror Related Topics: This is another topic that allows my imagination to run wild.
 For a while now, I’ve been very active on the Creepypasta Wiki.
 This wiki helped me grow an interest for horror stories (or Creepypastas as the wiki calls them) and I’m currently writing some of my own now.

 What is Your Writing Process?

 When it comes to writing a story, I usually start writing up a character sheet.
-These sheets include information about the character such as their appearance, role in the story, likes and dislikes, and I may put in a bit of plot summary so it makes writing up a skeleton draft of the plot much easier.
+These sheets include information about the character such as their appearance, role in the story, likes and dislikes, and I may put in a bit of plot summary so it makes writing up a plot outline much easier.
 To me, characters are the most important part of the story.
 If you don’t care about the characters (i.e you find them to be bland, boring, and/or unlikable), why would you want to read about what happens to them?

 So You Said You’re Currently Working On a Creepypasta.
 What is a Creepypasta and Do You Have Any Favorites?

 To put it simply, a Creepypasta is “an internet horror story, passed around on forums and other sites to disturb and frighten readers.”
 As for favorite pastas, yes!
 Ever since I joined the Creepypasta Wiki in January of 2015, I’ve found quite a few pastas I really enjoy.